juju4/ansible-mig/README.md

 * Builtin mig-agent config not working?
 Currently necessary to have a /etc/mig/mig-agent.cfg as builtin config is not working (even if was updated)
+* migapi_spec.rb investigator queries might fail sometimes as investigator order does not seem deterministic

 ## License